StorageVault Canada (CVE:SVI) Hits New 1-Year High at $6.97

 StorageVault Canada Inc. (CVE:SVI)’s stock price hit a new 52-week high during mid-day trading on Wednesday .
-The stock traded as high as C$6.97 and last traded at C$6.97, with a volume of 10197 shares trading hands.
+The company traded as high as C$6.97 and last traded at C$6.97, with a volume of 10197 shares changing hands.
 The stock had previously closed at C$6.70.

-Several brokerages have issued reports on SVI.
-Raymond James set a C$6.50 target price on StorageVault Canada and gave the company an “outperform” rating in a report on Wednesday, November 3rd.
-Scotiabank upped their target price on StorageVault Canada from C$6.50 to C$7.25 in a report on Wednesday, November 17th.
-Canaccord Genuity upped their target price on StorageVault Canada from C$6.00 to C$7.25 in a report on Wednesday, November 3rd.
-National Bankshares upped their price target on StorageVault Canada from C$6.50 to C$7.50 and gave the company an “outperform” rating in a research note on Thursday, November 4th.
-Finally, TD Securities upped their price target on StorageVault Canada from C$6.50 to C$7.00 and gave the company a “hold” rating in a research note on Wednesday, November 3rd.
+A number of research analysts have issued reports on the company.
+TD Securities boosted their price target on StorageVault Canada from C$6.50 to C$7.00 and gave the company a “hold” rating in a report on Wednesday, November 3rd.
+Raymond James set a C$6.50 price target on StorageVault Canada and gave the stock an “outperform” rating in a research report on Wednesday, November 3rd.
+Canaccord Genuity boosted their price target on StorageVault Canada from C$6.00 to C$7.25 in a research report on Wednesday, November 3rd.
+Scotiabank boosted their price target on StorageVault Canada from C$6.50 to C$7.25 in a research report on Wednesday, November 17th.
+Finally, National Bankshares upped their target price on StorageVault Canada from C$6.50 to C$7.50 and gave the company an “outperform” rating in a report on Thursday, November 4th.

-In other news, insider StorageVault Canada Inc. bought 80,000 shares of the firm’s stock in a transaction that occurred on Friday, November 26th.
-The shares were purchased at an average price of C$6.24 per share, with a total value of C$499,416.00.
-Following the purchase, the insider now owns 80,000 shares in the company, valued at C$499,416.
+In other StorageVault Canada news, insider StorageVault Canada Inc. purchased 80,000 shares of the firm’s stock in a transaction dated Friday, November 26th.
+The shares were acquired at an average price of C$6.24 per share, with a total value of C$499,416.00.
+Following the purchase, the insider now directly owns 80,000 shares in the company, valued at approximately C$499,416.

 StorageVault Canada Inc owns, manages, and rents self-storage and portable storage space in Canada.
 It operates through three segments: Self Storage, Portable Storage, and Management Division.
 The company manages 45 stores owned by third parties; and stores, shreds, and manages documents and records for customers.